 Using sketch paper has the unique effect of aging overtime.
 The paper may yellow or fade, especially if the paintings are hung in sunlight.

-The sketch paper prints were priced affordably for this possibility and in no way reflects the richness of the piece.
 Those that remain are part of a private collection and are no longer for sale.